ablanco1950/Drone-Detection_Yolov10/README.md

 https://www.kaggle.com/datasets/sshikamaru/drone-yolo-detection/data

-This images are independent of training process.
+This images are independent of training process and has different sizes.

 The images are presented on the screen with a red box , or several red boxes, indicating the predictions, and the confidence of predicted drone detection.